pendulum-labs/reserve-onomy/readme.md

 `update-liquidation-ratio` is a governance proposal that updates the liquidation ratio for a denom

+`update-minting-interest-rate` is a governance proposal that updates the minting interest rate for a denom

+`update-savings-interest-rate` is a governance proposal that updates the savings interest rate for a denom

 ## Development

 **reserve** is a blockchain module built using Cosmos SDK and Tendermint and created with [Ignite](https://github.com/ignite/cli).